Monday, March 2, 2009

 is the difference of the stock price and the strike price.
 Intrinsic value is the option's "in the money"..
 ITM portion of the option.
 If the stock opton is in the money.. the investor can sell or exercise the option for profit.

-Call Option Intrinsic Value = Underlying Stock Current Price - Call Strike Price.
+Call Option Intrinsic Value = Underlying Stock Current Price minus the Call Strike Price.

-Put Option Intrinsic Value = Put Strike Price -Underlying Stock Current Price.
+Put Option Intrinsic Value = Put Strike Price minus the Underlying Stock Current Price.

 So follow me using the strike price graph above: